emre4809/emre4809/README.md

 # Hi there, I'm Emre👋🏻

 ## About Me
-Enthusiastic recent graduate Data Science student with a passion for using data to drive insights and solve real-world problems.
+Enthusiastic graduate Data Science student with a passion for using data to drive insights and solve real-world problems.
 Throughout my academic years, I've gained valuable understanding of topics like data analysis, machine learning, and AI, making me want to contribute my skills to my future work.

 ## 🔭 Current Focus